esp32-open-mac/esp32-open-mac/README.md

 # ESP32 open Wi-Fi MAC proof-of-concept

 This is a proof-of-concept, showing how to use the ESP32 Wi-Fi hardware peripherals.
-Espressif (the manufacturer of the ESP32) did not document the Wi-Fi hardware peripherals in any of their (public) datasheets, so we had to reverse engineer the functionality of the hardware, see **TODO LINK TO BLOGPOST** for how this was done.
+Espressif (the manufacturer of the ESP32) did not document the Wi-Fi hardware peripherals in any of their (public) datasheets, so we had to reverse engineer the functionality of the hardware, see https://zeus.ugent.be/blog/23-24/open-source-esp32-wifi-mac/ for how this was done.
 The goal is to have a Wi-Fi capable, blob-free SDK/firmware for the ESP32.

 ## Features

 Currently, we can send and receive frames, without any proprietary code *running* (proprietary code is still used to initialize the hardware in the begin, but is not needed anymore after that).
+The example code currently connects to a hardcoded open access point and transmits UDP packets to a hardcoded IP address.

 - [X] Sending wifi frames
 - [X] Receiving wifi frames
+- [X] Send an ACK packet as reply to packets that are sent to the ESP32
+- [X] intermediate goal: connect to an open access point & send UDP packets
 - [ ] Switching channels
 - [ ] Changing rate
-- [ ] ACK-ing frames (likely done in hardware)
 - [ ] Adjusting TX power
-- [ ] Hardware packet filtering based on MAC address (at the moment, we receive all packets, but this is a bit inefficient)
+- [X] Hardware packet filtering based on MAC address (we previously used promiscuous mode to receive all packets, but this is a bit inefficient)
 - [ ] Implement wifi hardware initialization ourselves (this is now done using the functions in the proprietary blobs)
 - [ ] Connect our sending, receiving and other primitives to an open source 802.11 MAC implementation